 Communicate Consistently and Purposefully

 With the Explanation Map you gain insight into the amount of information, which information is important for which target group and which means of communication works best for this.
-This way you ensure that you reach every target group with the right information at the right time.
+This way you ensure that you reach every target group with the right information.

 Change is complicated.
 You have a lot of information that you have to communicate to a lot of people.
 And all those people often also need other information.
 For example, one person is enthusiastic about your plan, but does not yet really understand what it entails.
 While the other does not yet see why the change is necessary at all.
 That is why it is best to divide the information over several resources.
-In this way, each target group receives the information they need, when they need it.
+In this way, each target group receives the information they need.

 Everyone processes information differently